Yields one 24cm pie.

 - 1 tablespoon milk + 1 tablespoon sugar (to brush the crust before baking)

-In the bowl of a food processor pulse together flour, salt and sugar until incorporated.
-Add butter, and pulse until mixture resembles coarse crumbs.
-Gradually stream cold water into the flour and pulse until the dough just comes together.
-First add 100ml of water and if the dough still seems a bit dry, add one tablespoon at a time until it comes together.
-Turn out the dough onto a clean work surface, divide it in half and shape each half into a flattened disk.
-Wrap in plastic, and refrigerate for one hour or overnight.
+In a food processor, combine flour, salt, and sugar until well combined.
+Pulse in the butter until the mixture resembles coarse crumbs.
+Pour in the cold water gradually and pulse until the dough just comes together.
+Add 100ml of water first, and then add one tablespoon at a time until the dough comes together.
+Turn the dough out onto a clean work surface, divide it in half, and flatten each half into a disk.
+Wrap in plastic wrap and place in the refrigerator for one hour or overnight.